Catholic Church Has A Secret Method For Dealing With Priests Who Father Children, Vatican Confirms

 The Catholic Church has a secret document that lays out instructions for priests who father children in spite of their vows of celibacy, CBS News is reporting.
-The documents specifically states that such a priest must first consider the needs of the child over his devotion to the Church.
+The document specifically states that such a priest must first consider the needs of the child over his devotion to the Church.

 For 900 years, the Church has required its priests to be celibate, and for 900 years, some priests have disobeyed that vow and fathered children – a practice which continues to this day.
 Many of those children have grown up in shame and secrecy.

 One such child is Sarah Thomas.
-Now an adult woman, Thomas says that, growing up, she was considered a shameful secret.
-She says that the church told her mother to keep her parentage a secret.
+Now an adult woman, Thomas says that growing up, she was considered a shameful secret.
+She says that the Church told her mother to keep her parentage a secret.
 And when she finally met her father, a priest living in England, at age 14, she found that the Church was only willing to go so far in allowing him to be a parent to her.

 “It soon became apparent that he couldn’t or wouldn’t or wasn’t allowed to be any sort of father to me in any meaningful sense.”